For those of you who like Dali's works and surreal art in general - this place is great for you.

 Instead of looking outward to the world outside the artist's window, surrealism seeks to change the direction of observation and to look inside, into human thought, and into the human psyche, to use dreams, imaginations, and subconscious as the source of artistic inspiration.

-The movement was born in response to the global shock that followed the First World War.
-This great war gave birth to a terrible sense of failure, of the logic and order that was usual until then.
-That is why the surrealists came and tried to produce a new stream of art, one that acts without logic, reason and order, but with randomness, creativity and correction to the mental and human problems.
+The movement was born in response to the global shock that followed the World War I. This great war gave birth to a terrible sense of failure, of the logic and order that was usual until then.
+That is why the surrealists came and tried to produce a new branch of art, one that acts without logic, reason and order, but with randomness, creativity and correction to the mental and human problems.
 Clearly, surrealism was influenced by Sigmund Freud's ideas about the subconscious.

 The most prominent surrealists were artists such as Salvador Dali, Rene Magritte, Juan Miro and Max Ernst.